 Our only suggestions would be to replace the included nylon rope with Paracord for greater durability and toughness, but we can make the same suggestion with every other backpacking tarp.

 - Will withstand years of abuse

-Whether you’re strapped for cash or just thrifty, this Free Soldier tarp might be the camping solution for you.
-It’s 10 x 11 feet, so it’s large enough to shelter two people with ease.
-It’s also quite strong and heavily stitched to hold up well in the wind and rain, and you can tie the ends semi-closed for added protection from the elements.
+Whether you’re strapped for cash or thrifty, this Free Soldier tarp might be the camping solution for you.
+It’s 10 x 11 feet, so it’s can shelter two people with ease.
+It’s strong and robustly stitched to hold up in the wind and rain, and you can tie the ends for added protection from the elements.

-Unlike a lot of camping tarps with four or six anchor points, the Free Soldier Large Rain Shelter Tar has 10, giving you plenty of setup configurations as well.
-The color is also nice, and the orange trim around the edges makes spotting the tent easier in thick coverage or low light conditions.
+Unlike a lot of models with four or six anchor points, the Free Soldier Large Rain Shelter Tar has 10, giving you plenty of setup configurations.
+The color is nice, and the orange trim around the edges makes spotting the tent easier in thick coverage or low light conditions.

-Despite all this, this budget-friendly Free Soldier camping tarp tips the scales at over two pounds, so it’s not the best option for lightweight gear junkies.
-It can also be a bit of a pain to pack up and doesn’t come with stakes or poles, so that will need to be factored in as well.
+Despite all this, this budget-friendly product tips the scales at over two pounds, so it’s not the best option for lightweight gear junkies.
+It can be a bit of a pain to pack up and doesn’t come with stakes or poles, so that will need to be factored in.

 - Budget-friendly price point

 - Ten anchor points for added security and flexibility

 - Not the easiest to set up and pack